ajaykushwaha0508/todolist-app/README.md

 # todolist-app project
-This is a todos app . it's helps peoples to manage their daily task.this is made by me from the scratch.
+This is a todos app . it's helps people to manage their daily task.this is made by me from the scratch.

 ## To create this project i used these technique :
 ### for frontend and UI design